dhis2-metadata/IMM_BCU/docs/imm_bcu-design.md

 #### Android version and skip logic

 Many rural health centres with limited internet access, can benefit from the offline data entry capabilities of the DHIS2 Capture App on Android devices.
 However, a bug in the Android app related to the function `d2:lastEventDate()` breaks the program rules that enable the skip logic of the EIR’s schedule.
 As a result of this error, the end user will see and enter any available doses of an antigen’s schedule at the first visit.
-This bug is being fixed by February 2025.
-The core team recommends using [a version of the Android app above v 3.1.0.1](https://github.com/dhis2/dhis2-android-capture-app/releases/tag/3.1.0.1)
+This bug was corrected by a hotfix in February 2025.
+The core team thus recommends using [a version of the Android app at or above v 3.1.1.1](https://github.com/dhis2/dhis2-android-capture-app/releases/tag/3.1.1.1)

 ## Dashboard and Analytics